-Explores linguistics, psychology, and social contexts of language acquisition, along with instructional and policy implications for schooling in multilingual settings.
-In addition to course readings and class discussions, students examine the claims of language acquisition theory through guided interactions with language learners and by conducting small-
+Explores linguistic, psychological, and sociocultural contexts of language acquisition as well as implications for both formal and informal language teaching and learning.
+In addition to course readings and class discussions, students examine areas of language acquisition theory through their own research and writing.
+Liberal Arts.